-In addition to my training in psychotherapy, I am a certified yoga teacher and an experienced writer.
+In addition to my training in psychotherapy, I am a certified yoga teacher and a journalist specializing in mental health.
 When patients are interested, I teach mindfulness skills andor provide writing assignments to reduce stress and deepen insight.

 What I Love about Being a Psychotherapist